 My Practice: For the last 20 years I’ve worked full-time as a massage therapist, refining and perfecting my craft, and deepening my understanding of structural bodywork.
 I am deeply devoted to the treatment and alleviation of both acute and chronic pain, helping athletes to increase performance, and helping my clients live pain-free, balanced, and healthy lives.

 I’ve developed a unique and highly specific form of bodywork focused on pain relief and optimal performance.
-My integrated approach to Orthopedic Massage includes postural evaluation, structural alignment, hands on treatment, alignment exercises, and exercises specifically designed to speed the healing process.
+My integrative approach to Orthopedic Massage includes postural assessment, myofascial and structural alignment, Deep Tissue Massage, trigger point work, and stretching and alignment exercises specifically designed to speed the healing process.

-I am honored to receive ongoing referrals from physical therapists, chiropractors, and orthopedic surgeons.
-They put their trust in me because of my strong commitment and ability to successfully alleviate muscular pain and enhance muscular performance for my clients.
+I am honored to receive ongoing referrals from physical therapists, chiropractors, acupuncturists, personal trainers, orthopedic surgeons, and current clients.
+They put their trust in me because of my strong commitment and ability to successfully alleviate muscular pain and enhance quality of life and athletic performance for my clients.
 I work closely with other practitioners to ensure our joint clients receive the highest quality of care.

-I am fortunate to work with professional athletes from the NBA, MLB, as well as competitive athletes in mountain biking, golf, tennis, surfing, skiing, snowboarding, and the martial arts.
+I am fortunate to work with professional athletes from the NBA, MLB, as well as competitive athletes in mountain biking, golf, tennis, surfing, skiing, snowboarding, martial arts, competitive weightlifting, and other sports.
 There is so much joy in working with these top athletes, seeing the improvement in their performance, and the role I play in mitigating further injuries.

 Background: My fascination with muscles and body mechanics began at the age of nine when I started practicing martial arts.
-I’ve had the privilege of studying and teaching numerous styles of martial arts over the years, and it’s allowed me to examine the body mechanics and physics that makes each style uniquely effective.
-I went through a ten-year period of intense weightlifting which also deepened my understanding of individual muscle functions and joint ranges of motion.
-These experiences have allowed me to internalize and visualize the way our musculature works, and is instrumental in my ability to get the best results for my clients.
+I’ve had the privilege of studying and teaching numerous styles of martial arts over the years, which has allowed me to examine the body mechanics and physics that makes each style uniquely effective.
+I also went through a fifteen-year period of intense weightlifting that deepened my understanding of individual muscle functions and joint ranges of motion.
+These experiences allowed me to internalize and visualize the way our musculature works, and they are instrumental in my ability to get the best results for my clients.

-However, it wasn’t until the mid 90’s when I left a successful career as an art director (to devote my energy to helping others) that I became truly interested in the healing arts.
-I began my massage studies in Northern California and moved to Santa Barbara to continue studying at the Body Therapy Institute (BTI).
-At BTI I studied Neuromuscular Massage, Deep Tissue Massage, and Myofascial Release.
+The knowledge I gained from these interests and the understanding of how the body works would motivate me to leave a successful career as an art director in the mid-90s to devote my energies to the healing arts and helping others.
+I began my massage studies in Northern California and moved to Santa Barbara to continue studying at the Body Therapy Institute (BTI) where I studied Neuromuscular Massage, Deep Tissue Massage, and Myofascial Release.
 At that time I was also enrolled as a full time student at the Santa Barbara College of Oriental Medicine.
-My massage practice became so busy, that I after two years at SBCOM, I chose to focus all my energy on massage, taking with me the theory and principles of Chinese Medicine.
-I was and continue to be highly motivated to improve my skill set in order to best serve my clients.
+My massage practice became so busy, that after two years at SBCOM, I chose to focus all my energy on massage, taking with me the theory and principles of Chinese Medicine.
+I was and continue to be highly motivated to improve my skill set in order to best serve my clients, and consider myself not only a professional therapist but a life-long student.

 Personal Life and Causes: In my spare time I enjoy teaching and training in martial arts, reading and studying, drawing and painting, kayaking, SUPing, and spending time with my wife and family.
-Giving back to the community is important to my wife, Jill, and me so we support a local non-profit, AHA!
+Giving back to the community is important to both me and my wife, Jill.
+We support many worthwhile causes including a local non-profit, AHA!
 (Attitude.Harmony.Achievement).
 AHA! is an educations program committed to transforming the world by empowering teens to create peaceful and connected communities.
 I am so blessed to live in such a beautiful community, and it is an honor to be of service to all our amazing clients!

 As a Certified Massage Practitioner and as a Certified Personal Trainer, It is my mission to help you get out of pain and injury and help you live a functionally sound life.
 The human body craves and needs movement to survive and when we develop pain as a symptom, the body is asking for change.
 It is my ultimate goal to help bring your body back into alignment and to create an environment that promotes positive change.
 My practice is a combination of muscle and connective tissue work, and muscular and movement re-patterning.